ddbj/w3const_base/README.md

 ~~~

 ## makeUniVec_blastdb.sh
-Download the UniVec from NCBI and create the blast database.
+Download the UniVec fasta from NCBI and replace the local file with newwer ones.

 ### Before use
 Edit the directory name of BASE (line 8).
 It is used for base directory.
 You need to create "UniVec" and "ftp" directories under the base directory.